the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 }
 ```

-- An expression formed with the typeid operator yields an lvalue of type const std::type_info.
+- An expression formed with the typeid operator yields an lvalue of type `const std::type_info`.

 	`typeid(Myclass); // type of this expression is const type_info`
 	`const type_info& ti = typeid(Myclass); // correct syntax`